rollbar/rollbar.js/docs/configuration.md

 Default: ```null```

-isUncaught: ```true``` if the error being reported is from the ```window.onerror``` hook.
+- isUncaught: ```true``` if the error being reported is from the ```window.onerror``` hook.
-args: The arguments to ```Rollbar.log/debug/info/warning/error/critical()```
+- args: The arguments to ```Rollbar.log/debug/info/warning/error/critical()```
-payload: The javascript object that is about to be sent to Rollbar.
+- payload: The javascript object that is about to be sent to Rollbar.
 This will contain all of the context and payload information for this notifier and error.
-This parameter is mainly useful for advanced ignore functionality.
+This parameter is useful for advanced ignore functionality.
   </dd>

   <dt>scrubFields</dt>